 Most car accidents generate a flurry of paperwork.
 One very important piece of paper you will want to keep on file is your police report.
 A police report is an official overview of who was involved and how the accident occurred.
 It is crucial to have on hand in regards to your car accident case.

 Police reports are completed by officers on duty at the time of your accident, and because they’re only human, human errors are bound to occur.
 Thankfully, there are steps you can take to make necessary changes.
 If you have been in an accident, it is important to know how to get a copy of the police report.
-If you have found an error in your police report and need it amended, keep reading to find out how to do so.
+If you have found an error in your police report, keep reading to find out how to get a police report amended.